Blog: Maritime Cyber Security

-In previous blogs I looked at hacking and manipulating container ship loading plans to destabilise a ship.
-However, criminals will be far more interested in using these techniques to re-route containers.
+In a previous post post I looked at hacking and manipulating EDIFACT messages to destabilise a ship.
+However, criminals will be far more interested in using these techniques to re-route containers and steal their contents.

 But what about hacking the back end messaging systems to achieve the same and more?